Everything I Know about Recruiting I Learned from Duck Hunting

 Huddled in our blind, waiting patiently for the birds we wanted – those are the memories I will always have of my Grandpa.
 These are also the lessons that have helped me with recruiting awesome employees throughout my career.

-Ps: If you’re interested in giving COO Allaince a test drive click here to apply, and I’ll see you soon.
+Ps: If you’re interested in giving COO Alliance a test drive apply now.